Jegarde/RecNet-Login/README.md

 print(login)
 ```

-A simple example on how the module is used.
+A simple example on how the package is used.
 Another example script is found [here](https://github.com/Jegarde/RecNet-Login/blob/main/example.py).
 ```py
 import sys
 from recnetlogin import login_to_recnet